stevenleep/comparison/README.md

 <br />

 # A semantic version comparison tool
-> You want to know if a version is greater than another version?
-This tool is for you!
+You want to know if a version is greater than another version?
+This tool is for you!<br />
 Usage Scenarios:
 - *App Update*：you are developing an app and need to check if it needs to be updated!
 - *Dependency Update...*